Claude Code

 The default --anthropic flag installs the /v1/messages endpoint.
 The --mtp flag enables ~1.4-1.8× decode speedup on Qwen3.5 / 3.6 family.

-3. Point Claude Code at OptIQ
+3. Point Claude Code at OptiQ

 # In your shell rc, or per-session: export ANTHROPIC_BASE_URL=http://localhost:8080 export ANTHROPIC_API_KEY=sk-optiq-local export ANTHROPIC_MODEL=mlx-community/Qwen3.5-9B-OptiQ-4bit $ claude